Export a batch payment file to import into a bank account

-- You select the Include self-balancing transaction in the ABA file checkbox in the Edit Bank Account Details screen.
+- Select the Include self-balancing transaction in the ABA file checkbox in the Edit Bank Account Details screen.

 Export your batch file

 - Click the name of the bank account you made the batch payment from.

 Click Export Batch File to download the file.

 Import the batch payment file to your bank

 - If you're asked to process the batch as a single statement line or multiple statement lines, choose the single statement line.

 If you import the saved batch file into your bank account, it's important not to change the file format or the data in the file.

 If you haven't uploaded files into your bank account for these types of payments before, contact your bank to find out how to do this.